-1. Rural Health.
+[I. Rural Health.
 One hour a week.
-Lecture, W 10.
-Roberts 392.
-Dr. GOULD.
+Dr. GOULD.]
+Not given in 1936-37.
 This course aims to acquaint the student with certain of the factors influencing the personal and community health of rural dwellers; also the possible effects of ill health of a dairyman or other producer on the consumer of his products.